Welcome to our Public Country-by-Country Reporting (pCbCR) Resource Hub

 Mandatory pCbCR would enable low- and lower middle-income countries to have access to large multinationals’ CbCR data for the first time – given the majority of these countries are currently locked out of global confidential information sharing systems.

-Businesses that are Fair Tax Mark accredited are well placed to transition painlessly to a world where a step change in tax transparency is increasingly expected, if not a mandatory requirement
+Businesses that are Fair Tax Mark accredited are well placed to transition painlessly to a world where a step change in tax transparency is increasingly an expected, if not a mandatory requirement